How to Steam Oat Milk

 The technique of steaming oat milk is very similar to steaming dairy milk.
-First, you want to introduce the steam to the milk.
+First, you want to introduce air to the milk with the steam wand tip just below the surface for just a couple of seconds.
 This aerates the milk, which creates the foam needed for lattes or cappuccinos.
-Our oat milk works great for these simple steamed drinks.
-However, with our oat milk, you might not get a good enough foam to make detailed latte art.

 Next, you want to submerge the steam wand a couple inches below the surface of the milk to create a swirling whirlpool.
-This increases the temperature and reduces the little bubbles on the surface of the milk.
+This helps distribute the air evenly throughout the contents of your pitcher and reduces the visible bubbles on the surface of the milk, leaving you with perfect microfoam.

-Once the milk has reached the proper temperature, remove the pitcher from the wand and tap out any remaining bubbles.
+Once the milk has reached the proper temperature (roughly as hot as you can comfortable leave your palm on the pitcher until), remove the pitcher from the wand and tap out any remaining bubbles.
 Before pouring the milk give it a little swirl with swift wrist movements to even out its consistency.
 Finally, you are able to pour your creamy concoction.

-Oat milk is the latest craze for a reason, it’s rich, creamy, and the taste is like a blank canvas in coffee.
-As a bonus, it isn’t just dairy-free, but also gluten-free, nut-free, and produced more sustainably.
+Oat milk is the latest craze for a reason - it’s rich, creamy, and the taste is like a blank canvas in coffee.
+As a bonus, it isn’t just dairy-free, but also gluten-free, nut-free, and produced more sustainably than other milk alternatives.

-With a little practice, you’ll be steaming oat milk like an expert!
+With a little practice, you’ll be steaming oat milk like a pro!